Primary Care Track

 Continuity Clinic at Eastgate Public Health Center

-Residents in the primary care program are preferentially assigned to the Eastgate clinic for their weekly full-day continuity clinic.
+Residents in the primary care program are preferentially assigned to the Eastgate clinic for their weekly, full-day continuity clinic.
 Eastgate is a King County public health clinic that has partnered with Virginia Mason since 2008 to serve the health care needs of the community and improve resident education.
-Residents at Eastgate quickly establish continuity with their panel of patients and are truly seen as the patients' primary physicians.
+Residents at Eastgate quickly establish continuity with their panel of patients and serve as the patients' primary physicians.
 Residents learn to manage a stunning diversity of illness presentations in a resource-limited setting with the assistance of Virginia Mason teaching faculty.
-The partnership between Eastgate and Virginia Mason allows for expanded access to primary care for underserved patients, all the while providing a rich educational opportunity for our residents.
+The partnership between Eastgate and Virginia Mason allows for expanded access to primary care for underserved patients, all while providing a rich educational opportunity for our residents.

-In addition to the usual weekly continuity clinic, second and third year residents are assigned additional one-month general medicine blocks for immersive primary care training.
-This block is essentially a one-month condensed continuity clinic experience at a different clinic site, allowing residents to experience daily practice as a primary care internist in a more focused manner.
+In second and third year, residents are assigned a one-month advanced general internal medicine block each year for immersive primary care training.
+Categorical Residents do not have further GIM blocks after their intern year.
+These blocks are one-month condensed continuity clinic experiences at highly functional Virginia Mason regional primary care sites, allowing residents to experience daily practice as primary care internists in a more focused manner.

 Outpatient Elective Experiences